sebastienwallukat/CR_sql_library/02_SQL_Guide/Common_SQL_Patterns.md

   r.period_in_days,
   p.gpv,
   b.balance,
-  -- Calculate estimated reserve amount
+  -- Calculate estimated daily reserve amount based on reserve type CASE
-  CASE
     WHEN r.reserve_type = 'percentage' THEN p.gpv * r.percentage / 100
     ELSE NULL
   END AS estimated_daily_reserve,

-  -- Calculate reserve's impact on balance
+  -- Calculate the impact of the reserve on the merchant's available balance CASE
-  CASE
     WHEN r.reserve_type = 'percentage' THEN
       (p.gpv * r.percentage / 100) / NULLIF(b.balance, 0)